A Novel Approach to Predictive Accuracy Testing in Nested Environments: Models and Test Statistics: Theory

 Following the early work of \cite{dm1995}, \cite{w1996} and others, a common approach for comparing the predictive accuracy of the two models under MSE loss involves testing the null hypothesis \begin{ceqn}

 \end{ceqn} using a test statistic based on suitably normalised versions of the sample average MSE loss differentials \begin{ceqn}

 \end{ceqn}

-Within a non-nested setting and a strictly stationary and ergodic environment \cite{dm1995} and \cite{w1996} established a standard normal limit theory for this class of test statistics (e.g. $\sqrt{T-k_{0}} \ \overline{D}_{T}/\hat{\sigma}_{{\overline{D}}_{T}}$) leading to their systematic use in applied work and a voluminous literature on their refinements.
-Within a nested context where $u_{t+1}\equiv v_{t+1}$ however it is straightforward to also show that $\sqrt{T-k_{0}} \ \overline{D}_{T}\stackrel{p}\rightarrow 0$ and $\hat{\sigma}_{{\overline{D}}_{T}} \stackrel{p}\rightarrow 0$ invalidating the limiting standard normal approximation and the use of these test statistics for inference purposes.
+Within a non-nested setting and a strictly stationary and ergodic environment \cite{dm1995} and \cite{w1996} established a standard normal limit theory for this class of test statistics (e.g. $\sqrt{T-k_{0}} \ \overline{D}_{T}/\hat{\sigma}_{{\overline{D}}_{T}}$ with $\hat{\sigma}^{2}_{{\overline{D}}_{T}}$ denoting some suitable long run variance estimator) leading to their systematic use in applied work and a voluminous literature on their refinements.
+Within a nested context where $u_{t+1}\equiv v_{t+1}$ however it is straightforward to observe that $\sqrt{T-k_{0}} \ \overline{D}_{T}\stackrel{p}\rightarrow 0$ and $\hat{\sigma}_{{\overline{D}}_{T}} \stackrel{p}\rightarrow 0$ invalidating the limiting standard normal approximation and the use of these test statistics for inference purposes.
 This degeneracy problem is not solely confined to the Diebold-Mariano type statistics but universally affects all existing methods that compare forecast errors (or models) in nested settings with recursively generated forecasts.